-One of the many advantages of working with a local real estate professional is that many have relationships with lenders who will be able to help you with this process.
-Once you have selected a lender, you will need to fill out their loan application and provide them with important information regarding "your credit, debt, work history, down payment and residential history."
+One of the many advantages of working with a local real estate professional is that many have relationships with lenders, like MBA Mortgage, who will be able to help you with this process.
+You will need to fill out a loan application and provide important information regarding "your credit, debt, work history, down payment and residential history."